 Yohimbe can elevate blood pressure and heart rate.
 It has too many bad side effects that just outweigh its use.
 Yohimbe has been associated with heart attacks, high blood pressure, spasms of the bronchioles, kidney failure, muscle pain and it may exacerbate anxiety disorders.

 The amount of Yohimbe that may cause side effects might overlap with the dosage providing benefits.
 For this reason, I would not touch Yohimbe or supplements which contain it with a 10-foot pole.
 I recommend you never take this stuff except under the care of a health care provider who is well versed in herbal medicine.

 3. Garcinia Cambogia

-Garcinia cambogi, also known as hydroxy citric acid (HCA) is a well known weight loss supplement.
+Garcinia Cambogia, also known as hydroxy citric acid (HCA) is a well-known weight loss supplement.
 You can purchase it by itself and it's an ingredient in MANY weight loss formulas.
-I've looked at pretty much every human weight loss study involving garcina cambogia and my opinion is, if it really works, it's at best, a crap shoot.
+I've looked at pretty much every human weight loss study involving garcinia Cambogia and my opinion is, if it really works, it's at best a crapshoot.

 There are just as many studies showing it doesn't work as does work.
 That said, if we consider many of the studies don't contain many people in them and have issues with how they were conducted, this tips the scale in the direction of it likely doesn't work.

 I previously included garcinia in my list of weight loss scams, but that's not why I'm listing it here.
-I would never take garcina cambogia -and recommend you don't either – because it may cause liver failure.
+I would never take garcinia Cambogia -and recommend you don't either – because it may cause liver failure.

-Most dont know this but over the last several years, there have been many reports of garcinia cambogia causing liver problems including liver failure.
+Over the last several years, there have been many reports of garcinia Cambogia causing liver problems including liver failure.
 Some cases required a liver transplant!